bitwyre/aeron_udp_microservices/readme.md

 For C++, see example provided in first two lines of cpp/src/aeron/basicPublisher.
 Running basicpublisher.cpp or cpp/src/aeron/mediadriverworkaround will also run C++ media driver.

 For Rust, an example is here (https://github.com/UnitedTraders/aeron-rs/blob/master/tests/publish_subscribe.rs) line 229, but i was not able to get it working like this.
-It basically relies on having an executable (aeronmd) in the directory and runs it.
+It basically relies on having an executable built (aeronmd) in the same directory and uses rust code to execute a command to run aeronmd.
+However I was not able to find a way to build aeronmd on my machine.

 ---